cmstead/js-refactor/README.md

 the refactoring and select the correct refactoring from the list.
 You will be prompted for any necessary information.

 ### Explanations

+**Convert To Arrow Function** Converts a function expression to an arrow function.

 **Convert To Member Function** Converts a named function to a member function for an object prototype definition.